kamadiem/final_project/Readme.md

 Responses:
 {
   "message" : "user Registred"
+  "token": ""
 }

- * If a similar username is indicated then you get a response "username already exists"
+ * If a similar username is entered then you get a response "username already exists"

 ```